-A Doig quote sparkled at me like a shiny stone on a much-trodden path — lasting brilliance in a notice of death.
+A Doig quote sparkled at me like a shiny stone on a worn path — lasting brilliance in a notice of death.

 Like other prominent authors writing west of the Mississippi, Doig resisted the “Western writer” label often used by book reviewers and critics.

 “I don’t think of myself as a ‘Western’ writer,” the Times story quotes from Doig’s website.
 “To me, language — the substance on the page, that poetry under the prose — is the ultimate ‘region,’ the true home, for a writer.”